Who can participate?

 Become a member of the Clubhouse Library!

 We welcome community members who are passionate about literacy outreach for children.
-All contributations from Clubhouse Library members go directly to benefit the children.
+All contributions from Clubhouse Library members go directly to benefit the children.